Start Preparing for Camp Season

 Camp Funding for Adults Eligible for Services from the Division of Developmental Disabilities (DDD)

-With the shift from contract-based services to the Medicaid Fee-for-Service system, individuals will use funds from their budget to cover the cost of summer camp.
-A separate application for funding is no longer required.
+Individuals will use funds from their budget to cover the cost of summer camp.
+A separate application for funding is not required.
 Families can search for Medicaid/DDD-approved providers in the Provider Search Database.